Costume and Dress Code

-- There will be no ‘underboob’, and no ‘side boob’ allowed at all.
-If we look at you from the side and are able to see less than 60% or inside your clothing, you need to put something else on.
+- No underboob, and no sideboob will be allowed at all.
+If we look at you from the side and are able to see less than 60% chest coverage or inside your clothing, you need to put something else on.
 Additionally, if you’re walking and your top covering flies open, you need to secure the opening over your chest (ie: no swinging Aladdin vests or capes which do not have 60% front upper body coverage).

-- Dramatically plunging necklines which reveal side cleavage or underboob are not allowed.
-(Otherwise, they’re fine.)
-For example, cosplaying as Gunner Yuna?
-That is fine, as long as you use a flesh-colored panel or double-sided garment tape to avoid your clothes popping open.
-Please note: the convention will not provide you with garment tape.
+- Dramatically plunging necklines which reveal sideboob or underboob are not allowed.
+Please use a flesh-colored panel or double-sided garment tape to avoid dramatic necklines from popping open on all sides.

-- Mesh, Fishnet and See-Through Clothing: If you choose to wear see-through clothing, you must still wear the minimum requirement of coverage underneath it.
+- Mesh, Fishnet and See-Through Clothing: If you choose to wear see-through clothing, you must still wear the minimum requirement of opaque coverage underneath it.
 If we can see through your clothes to your body parts, you will be asked to change.
-Also, no lingerie costumes are allowed.
+No lingerie costumes are allowed.

 - Nudity, even the illusion of such, is strictly forbidden in both the halls and Costume Contest.
-This does not mean you can’t wear flesh-toned and/or opaque clothing to cover areas, but do not make them anatomically correct.
-In other words, don’t draw on any pink bits!
+You may wear flesh-toned and/or opaque clothing to cover areas, but do not alter the garment to make it anatomically correct.

 - Wings should extend no more than 2 feet away from the body.
 If your wings are retractable, please keep them collapsed until you are outside of the hotel, or have plenty of space.